 Most Americans eat a lot of meat.
 Limiting meat consumption from just one meal a day could positively impact physical and environmental health.
-Plus, packing a well-balanced vegetarian lunch increases foods that many kids don’t eat enough of – fruits, vegetables, and whole grains (1, 2, 3).
+Plus, packing a well-balanced vegetarian lunch increases foods that many kids don’t eat enough of – fruits, vegetables, and whole grains.
+(1, 2, 3)

-Supports a Plant Forward Eating Approach
+Supports a Plant-Forward Eating Approach

-At To Taste, we promote a plant forward way of eating, which in a nutshell means making plant foods the focus of your meals, but not necessarily eliminating meat.
-Increasing consumption of fruits, vegetables, legumes, whole grains, nuts, seeds, and healthy fats has many health benefits for adults and children (4).
+At To Taste, we promote a plant-forward way of eating, which in a nutshell means making plant foods the focus of your meals, but not necessarily eliminating meat.
+Increasing consumption of fruits, vegetables, legumes, whole grains, nuts, seeds, and healthy fats has many health benefits for adults and children.
+(4)

 Variety is the spice of life!
 Packing a vegetarian lunch beyond a basic PB&J can help make lunchtime a little more exciting for kids.
 Of course, we know that there are kids that want the exact same foods everyday, and that’s okay!
-Just nudge them over time to try new foods using baby steps.
+Over time, just nudge them to try new foods using baby steps.
 Change out a few sides or add a sampling of a new food before replacing an entire entree.
 If changing their lunchtime routine is a losing battle, just focus on variety at other meals, and leave lunch alone.
 You can always try again at another time; kids don’t learn well on an empty stomach.

 When to Pack Lunch

 There is not a right or wrong time to pack your kid’s lunch; it’s all about what works best with your schedule.
 Some people like to pack lunch the night before, while others throw everything together in the morning!

 Here are some ideas that can make packing your child’s lunch easier:

 - Prep some items on Sunday: wash produce (except berries), portion out dips or sauces, cook grains – basically anything that will make packing during the week easier.